Sbling-Technologies/datacenter-k8s/README.md

 - **ArgoCD**: Deployed in a high-availability configuration for managing the GitOps workflow.
+- **Cert-Manager**: For automated TLS certificate management, configured with both production and staging issuers.
+- **Cilium**: A CNI plugin that provides advanced networking features, including network policies and service mesh capabilities.
+Currently also used as:
+  - Kube-proxy replacement.
+  - Ingress controller.
+- **External DNS**: Manages DNS records dynamically based on Kubernetes resources.
+- **Kured**: Kubernetes Reboot Daemon for automated node reboots after kernel updates.
 - **Longhorn**: Provides distributed block storage for stateful applications.
-- **Cilium**: A CNI plugin that provides advanced networking features, including network policies and service mesh capabilities.
-- **Traefik**: Serves as the ingress controller, with OIDC authentication and Grafana dashboards integrated.
 - **MetalLB**: Handles load balancing for services in the bare-metal environment.
-- **Cert-Manager**: For automated TLS certificate management, configured with both production and staging issuers.
 - **Monitoring**: A comprehensive monitoring and logging stack is deployed, including:
   - **Grafana**: for visualization and dashboards.
   - **Prometheus**: For metrics collection.
   - **Loki**: For log aggregation.
   - **Alloy**: For collecting and processing logs.
+- **Traefik**: Serves as the ingress controller, with OIDC authentication integration.
 - **CloudNativePG Operator**: Manages PostgreSQL databases within the cluster.
 - **Keycloak Operator**: Manages Keycloak instances for identity and access management.